-Current examples of this work are the innovative CLASSESS software, which the Foundation is in the process of testing, the Paideia Individualized Education (PIE) model and LearningCloud, which is a primary support of the PIE model and has application in all schools and beyond.
-Mechner’s Queens Paideia School is the K-12th grade proving ground where all these technologies are being tested and refined.
+Current examples of this work are the innovative CLASSESS software, the Paideia Individualized Education (PIE) model and LearningCloud, which is a primary support of the PIE model and has application in all schools and beyond.
+Mechner’s Queens Paideia School was the K-12th grade proving ground where all these technologies were tested and refined.

 Other instances of novel educational technologies developed by Dr. Mechner are approaches to the teaching of thinking skills, a technology for learning and practicing skilled performance, and methods for assessing skill proficiency.